Images Like: API Documentation¶

 Consolidate the label on disk.

-Source code in ngio/images/_label.py
+Source code in src/ngio/images/_label.py